fgoetinck/mister-moret/src/MisterMoret.Try/README.md

 ## ✨ Features

-- **Exception-Safe Execution**: Wrap any async delegate and receive a failed result instead of a thrown exception.
+- **Exception-Safe Execution**: Wrap any synchronous or asynchronous delegate and receive a failed result instead of a thrown exception.
 - **Result Integration**: Works seamlessly with `MisterMoret.Results` — returns `Result<T>`, `Result`, `HttpResult<T>`, and `HttpResult`.
 - **HTTP-Aware**: Maps HTTP-related exceptions to meaningful `HttpStatusCode` values automatically.
 - **Auto-Wrapping**: Pass a plain `Func<Task<T>>` and let the library wrap the return value in a result for you.